CricketBr/Crickets-Shorthand-Site/orth-cnsl-words-examples.md

 xxx get link to another copy

-## The New Testament: Authorised Version: written in Orthic Shorthand, Reporting, Stevens
+## The New Testament: Authorised Version: written in Orthic Shorthand, Mix of Levels, Stevens

 * [Link to archive.org](https://archive.org/details/the-new-testament-authorized-version-written-in-orthic-shorthand-by-w.-stevens)